apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 I hear that you’d like to build a new social network.

 Seems like a good idea, right?
-Today’s social media is a tire fire, the companies that dominate it rake in billions monthly, and you have a novel concept for a social app that won’t make people feel so blue, while hopefully making you a lot of green.
+Today’s social media is a tire fire, the companies that dominate it rake in billions monthly, and you have a novel concept for a social app that might make people feel less blue, while making you a lot of green.

 So where do we start?
-Well, at the moment, the top result on Google for “how to build a social network” is [an Inc. article so bad that it brings me physical pain to read it](https://www.inc.com/john-rampton/how-to-create-powerful-social-network-platform-in-.html):
+Well, at the moment, the top result on Google for “how to build a social network” is [an Inc. article so bad that it brings me physical pain to read](https://www.inc.com/john-rampton/how-to-create-powerful-social-network-platform-in-.html):

 > The overall vision of your website is crucial.
 Macro scan that will break things down into categories such as user functions, administrative functions, and advertising is a must thing to do.